Basic Personal Amount

 Ontario Seniors’ Public Transit Tax Credit

 This is a refundable credit available to seniors (65 years of age or older) who lived in Ontario by the end of the year and have incurred eligible public transit expenses incurred on or after July 1, 2017.
-Taxpayers can claim up to $3,000 in expenses per year ($1,500 for 2017, as only half of the year is applicable), and receive up to $450 each year ($225 in 2017).
+Taxpayers can claim up to $3,000 in expenses per year.

 Effective July 2012, payments of the Ontario Sales Tax Credit, Ontario Energy and Property Tax Credit and Northern Ontario Energy Credit will be combined into a single benefit payment called the Ontario Trillium Benefit.